YehiaSobeh/Weather-Monitoring-App/README.md

 ### Database

-- The system uses a Relational Database (PostgreSQL) to store user data, alerts, weather data, etc.
+- The system uses a Relational Database (SQLite) to store user data, alerts, weather data, etc.

-- created indexes on key columns in the database to optimize query performance, especially for frequently accessed data (`city_name`, `is_active`, `sub_id`, `email` )
+- created indexes on key columns in the database to optimize query performance, especially for frequently accessed data

 - For the full database schema, refer to [Database Schema](https://dbdiagram.io/d/67b355f0263d6cf9a072e3dc).